Carrot Date Cake

 Ingredient Substitutions

-• Nondairy Milk: If you don’t have a cup of nondairy milk for the cake recipe, you can substitute any amount with water, nondairy creamer, or coconut water.
+- Nondairy Milk: If you don’t have a cup of nondairy milk for the cake recipe, you can substitute any amount with water, nondairy creamer, or coconut water.
 You can also mix and match different nondairy milks.
 I do this a lot when my macadamia milk only has a little bit left at the bottom and I use it up, and then I open a new container of almond milk, oat milk, or soymilk.
-Just remember if you use soymilk, make sure it’s organic or non-GMO.
-This will ensure that the cake is vegan.

-• Vegan Butter: I usually use organic whipped earth balance because I like the flavor and the consistency.
+- Vegan Butter: I usually use organic whipped Earth Balance because I like the flavor and the consistency.
 It always works great in every recipe.
 If you avoid soy, they make a soy-free version too.
 You can use any brand of vegan butter or margarine that you prefer, but results do vary depending on the brand you choose.
 For instance, Miyoko’s vegan butter doesn’t work well in my opinion.
 The frosting comes out grainy and not creamy.
-If you buy a vegan butter or margarine that contains soy or corn, make sure you buy organic or non-GMO.

-• Vegan Shortening: You can replace vegan butter or margarine with spectrum sustainable organic palm shortening if needed.
+- Vegan Shortening: I use Spectrum vegan shortening, because it’s sustainable.
+You can replace vegan butter or margarine with spectrum sustainable organic palm shortening if needed.

 Nutrition Facts